Nailing Down New Health Research

 When it comes to nail polish, we as consumers strive not only for a durable application, but for a safe formula that still allows for a long lasting polish.

 Recently, there were alerts all over the internet with a new warning for nail polish users.
 For those who took the time to read through more than one article, it was evident that the reports are conflicted.
 For example, some doctors, researchers, chemists and beauty experts are not convinced that we should panic.
+The reports point to a dangerous ingredient: TPHP (Triphenyl phosphate).
+TPHP, in short, is added to nail polishes to make them more flexible and durable.

 "...levels of TPHP in the system from nail polish exposure is no more significant than the level found in our bodies from everyday exposure to other environmental factors, and the EWG is blowing things out of proportion." - Doug Schoon, scientist and nail industry expert